 Once you stain a wood, much like when wood absorbs water, it causes the wood grain or wood fibers to raise making a rough surface.
 You’ve seen water damaged wood that has warped, is rough and looks weathered.
 Applying moisture to wood can change the wood grain tension.

-Many times when I stain pine it warps.
+Many times when I stain Pine it warps.
 When the stain dries it tightens the wood grain causing unwanted reactions.
-I have had luck using a torch and burning the back side of the wood to tighten the grain and bring take the warp out of it.
+I have had luck using a torch and burning the back side of the wood to tighten the grain and bring the warp out of it.
 I then sand the back surface to remove the burnt area.

 Difficult wood to stain